AndydeCleyre/pip-and-pip-tools/README.rst

 Purpose
 =======

-Occasionally, a new pip__ release is incomatible with the latest existing `pip-tools`__ release.
+Occasionally, a new pip__ release is incompatible with the latest existing `pip-tools`__ release.

 The purpose of this package is to make it easy to ensure compatible installations of the two tools.